kolbytn/mindcraft/README.md

 #### ‼️Warning‼️

+Do not connect this bot to public servers with coding enabled.
 This project allows an LLM to write/execute code on your computer.
-While the code is sandboxed, it may still be insecure and vulnerable to injection attacks on public servers.
+While the code is sandboxed, it is still vulnerable to injection attacks on public servers.
 Code writing is disabled by default, you can enable it by setting `allow_insecure_coding` to `true` in `settings.js`.
-If you connect to a public server with coding enabled, we strongly recommend running with additional layers of security such as docker containers.
+We strongly recommend running with additional layers of security such as docker containers.
 Ye be warned.

 ## Requirements